ian sinclair : musician

 Ian has also had other wide-ranging experience as a professional freelance pianist/keyboardist.
-As a solo artist and band member, he has played everything from classic to contemporary popular music in a host of genres - dance pop, R&B, hip-hop, country, rock, and more.
-He has played numerous engagements including not only weddings and private parties, but also special events for high-profile clients including the executives of the Microsoft Corporation, the President of the University of Toronto, and His Royal Highness, Prince Charles.
-He has also played for numerous musical theatre productions including Drayton Entertainment's production of High School Musical featuring Canadian Idol winner Melissa O'Neil.
+As a solo artist and ensemble member, he has played everything from classic to contemporary popular music in a host of genres - musical theatre, dance pop, R&B, hip-hop, country, rock, and more.
+He has played numerous engagements including not only weddings and private parties, but also special events for high-profile clients including the executives of the Microsoft Corporation, the President of the University of Toronto, and His Royal Highness, King Charles.

 Ian completed the Doctorate of Musical Arts in Performance (with jazz emphasis) program at the University of Toronto and a Masters in Music (Jazz Studies) at the University of North Texas.
 While at the University of North Texas, he was selected to play with the award-winning 2 O'Clock Lab Band and was part of a group that was co-winner of a prestigious national award - a Down Beat Student Award for Outstanding College Jazz Small Group.
 He also has a Bachelor's of Music and Bachelor's of Education from the University of Saskatchewan where he received lessons in classical piano.